Global0Silver/twitch-drops-script/README.md

 Python script
-Only checks if the given streamer is live watches the stream for 1 hours.
+Only checks if the given streamer is live watches the stream for given time.
 Very basic.<br/>
 Logs in to twitch via auth token(cookie)<br/>
 # V2
 * Complete rewrite